MagicPush/cli-toolkit/docs/features-manual.md

 and [helpGeneratorShortDescriptionCharsMinBeforeFullStop](#helpgeneratorshortdescriptioncharsminbeforefullstop) is too big (`35` or bigger), the short description could be `Too short string.
 Another shorty.
 The rest adds much more ch` (exactly 60 chars), but if a space character is found before the max length cursor, the last part (` ch`, a piece of an incomplete word) is cut: `Too short string.
 Another shorty.
-The rest adds much more`.
+The rest adds much more`